 Visit www.melissa.com/api for a free trial of the above APIs.

-The Melissa Address Table (MAT) is a unique product that allows you to find all of the existing addresses in a specific area, for instance, school district, ZIP Code (or group of ZIP Codes), city, state, country or any shape-based search like a radius or polygon.
+Global Address Database (GAD) is a unique product that allows you to find all of the existing addresses in a specific area, for instance, school district, ZIP Code (or group of ZIP Codes), city, state, country or any shape-based search like a radius or polygon.

-When you purchase MAT, you get complete coverage and complete intelligence on all of the valid addresses within a given area.
-Fully customizable ordering online, plus subscriptions available to keep your MAT file up-to-date with changes or additions.
+When you purchase GAD, you get complete coverage and complete intelligence on all of the valid addresses within a given area.
+Fully customizable ordering online, plus subscriptions available to keep your GAD file up-to-date with changes or additions.